The Ninja Cook

 About 2 cm ginger, grated

-6. Scoop the beef mixture on top of the rice.
-Sprinkle sesame seeds and shichimi on top of the rice.
+Scoop the beef mixture on top of the rice.
+Sprinkle the chopped spring onions.